-Join Chris Grover for an in-depth discussion in this video Splitting the worksheet view and freezing panes, part of Learn Excel 2010: The Basics.
+Join Chris Grover for an in-depth discussion in this video Splitting the worksheet view and freezing panes, part of Learning Excel 2010.

 Some spreadsheets are nice and compact and perfectly happy to fit on your computer screen, while others are big, unwieldy affairs and are a lot more difficult to view.
 This lesson shows how to view two different parts of your worksheet at once.
 So consider a worksheet like this one, that the spreadsheet keeps track of Google stock data, such as open, high, lows, and closing prices over different days.
 And if I scroll down, you can see it covers a few months.
 There's a lot of data there.
 And it goes off in this direction, too, if I scroll over to the right.
 But doesn't all fit on the screen at once.